Clicky

 Water main flushing is the process of cleaning or "scouring" the inside of the water main by sending a high-velocity flow of water through the system.
 This is conducted by opening fire hydrants and releasing water at the speed of up to 5 feet per second to remove deposits built up inside the mains.

 Flushing is a crucial preventative measure that helps to maintain the capacity of the pipe and to protect water quality by removing deposits from inside the mains.
 The District regularly flushes its system and notifies its customers of the flushing schedule.
-Scotts Valley Water District will flush water mains between 8 a.m. and 4 p.m. on weekdays, April 21-25, 2025.
+Scotts Valley Water District will flush water mains March 9th to April 3rd.
+Please minimize water use between 8 am and 4 pm during your flushing week.

 Benefits of Flushing: